LuzFaltex/FloofChat/README.md

 ## Purpose
-Upsilon (formerly FloofChat) is a proprietary, closed source chat server.
-It built in Visual Studio and is designed to be run from a web server using IIS or Apache.
+Upsilon (formerly FloofChat) is a proprietary, open source chat server.
+It built in Python and is designed to be run from a web server using IIS or Apache.

 ## Features
 This is (or will be when completed) a fully-fledged chat server with the following: